sam-haff/zoomcamp-de-module2/README.md

 - **ingest_taxi_data_flow_gcp_foreach_truncate2021** - same as ingest_taxi_data_flow_gcp_foreach_range, but excludes 2021 months after July to avoid failing on the non-existing data.

 ## Module Questions
   The answers along with the explanation are in the <em>./answers</em> folder.
 The required data was ingested using backfill execution, as was suggested by the hint in the Module task.
-Additionally, flows based on <foreach> task were implemented as stated by the bonus task.
+Additionally, flows based on <em>foreach</em> task were implemented as stated by the bonus task.